stephenfin/packaging-hello-world/README.md

-# setuptools-hello-world
+# packaging-hello-world

-A package to test modern setuptools behavior.
+A repo to test the behavior of various Python packaging tools:

+* setuptools
+* pbr